 and 47 providers.
 Many practices offer extended hours ranging from 7:30am

 to 7:30pm.
 Established patients can also call the “on call”

 provider after office hours, during weekends and on holidays.
-For help

 When your child is sick but you can’t wait for a primary care appointment,